iwantmyname/blog/_posts/2014-01-30-open-admission-to-the-cool-club-and-the-potentially-murky-future-of-svbtle.md

 >I wrote this engine entirely for myself, without the intention of opening it up to other people.
 But since realizing that it has improved the way I think and write, I've decided to open it up to a small number of vetted bloggers.
 At least at first.
 The goal is simple: when you see the Svbtle design, you should know that the content is guaranteed to be great.
 Network bloggers are encouraged to keep quality high at the expense of everything else.

-It was--in my eyes--the unofficial start of the internet "Cool Club."
+It was—in my eyes—the unofficial start of the internet "Cool Club."
 In one fell swoop, I realized that I didn't have the clout to be on a platform.
 I was on the outside (but I did get an early Google+ invite!
 Crickets...).

 But then the Svbtle buzz started to wane.
 The people who were happily peering into the Svbtle tech-celebrity windows suddenly became bombarded with XOXO clips, tech conversations on Twitter and countless podcast cameos.
-Svbtle wasn't new and cool anymore--it was clear (to me at least) that the platform needed a change.
+Svbtle wasn't new and cool anymore—it was clear (to me at least) that the platform needed a change.

 [January 28th, From Dustin Curtis - Svbtle:](http://blog.svbtle.com/open-for-everyone)